 ANHYDROUS CITRIC ACID

-Citric acid, abundantly present in lemons, is an organic acid.
-It is found in the form of anhydrous crystals or monohydrate powder.
+Citric acid, found in abundance in lemons, is an organic acid.
+It exists in the form of anhydrous crystals or monohydrate powder.

 Crystallization of the anhydrous form occurs in hot water, while that of the monohydrate form occurs in cold water.
 We offer citric acid in 25 kg packaging for professional use.